 Six of those camps are located in Algonquin Park, one of the world's greatest nature preserves.
 And if getting into nature helps kids hear themselves think, living in Algonquin Park helps them hear their hearts sing.

 Camp's pristine wilderness setting plays a key role in helping children open up to deeper friendships and to their own growth.
-Walking on silent forest paths and paddling the crystal waters where loons sing us to sleep and Mother Nature smoothes our rough edges is an opportunity to both find, get to know and restore ourselves.
+Walking on silent forest paths and paddling the crystal waters where loons sing us to sleep and Mother Nature smoothes our rough edges is an opportunity to find, get to know and restore ourselves.
 Daily.

 Why Children Benefit from Learning Camp Skills

 Arowhon is not a camp where kids sit around all day and socialize.
 Camp's activities have a dual purpose—for kids to have fun and to learn skills.
-We organize all our activities to give campers individual attention and personal teaching at their level so that they commit to learning skills.
-That's because we believe that an active, learning child is a happy child, a child who goes home walking taller and feeling prouder, and with important new skills—not just the skill to ride a horse or windsurf across the lake or scramble up the high ropes course... but a skill that will be with that child for life:
+We organize our activities to give campers individual attention and personal teaching at their level so that they commit to learning skills.
+That's because we believe that an active, learning child is a happy child, a child who goes home walking taller and feeling prouder, and with important new skills—not just the skill to ride a horse or windsurf across the lake or scramble up the high ropes course... but confidence that will be with that child for life:

 skills is fun